 The better pixel response time and refresh rate advantages of TN LCD panels can enable them to display twice as much information every second.
 These make TN LCD panels suitable for use in high-end gaming.
 In fact, some hardcore gamers prefer a TN computer monitor to a VA or IPS monitor due to its responsiveness and better refresh rate.

-Disadvantages of TN LCD panel
+The drawbacks: Disadvantages of TN LCD panel

 The disadvantages of twisted nematic LCD technology have prevented it from catapulting into more modern and wider applications however.
 Take note of the following limitations and disadvantages of TN LCD panels: